Krishna-Chaitanya4/house-expenses-tracker/README.md

 ## Data Storage

-- Data is automatically saved in both CSV and Excel formats in the `house_expenses_data` folder
+- Data is automatically saved in CSV, Excel, and PDF formats in the `house_expenses_data` folder
 - Automatic backups are created with timestamps
 - Excel file includes multiple sheets for different views of the data
+- PDF reports contain comprehensive analysis, visualizations, and expense breakdowns

 ## Categories